ANZCOR Guidelines

 arrow icon

 During first aid and subsequent treatment, the suspected poison should be identified and safely handled to minimise further exposure.
-The person exposed to a poison may pose a danger if the poisonous substance can be transferred to the rescuer for example, by contact with contaminated clothing.
+The person exposed to a poison may pose a danger if the poisonous substance can be transferred to the rescuer, for example, by contact with contaminated clothing.

 • If more than one person simultaneously appears affected by a poison, there is a high possibility of dangerous environmental contamination.

 • The rescuer may need to wear personal protective equipment (PPE) during decontamination and resuscitation.
 The need for PPE will be guided by knowledge of the likely poison.
-If equipment is not available to decontaminate and treat a person safely, rescue might not be possible.
+If the equipment is not available to decontaminate and treat a person safely, rescue might not be possible.

 4.2